Back to blog

 Use this checklist before moving from idea to build:

 1. Define the workflow.
-Name the repeated task, user, input, output, decision owner, and success metric.
+Name the repeated task, user, trigger, input, output, decision owner, and success metric.

 2. Map the data.
 Identify source systems, permissions, freshness, sensitive fields, and missing knowledge.

 3. Choose the pattern.
-Decide whether the first release needs RAG, fine-tuning, agents, deterministic rules, or a simpler model integration.
+Decide whether the first release needs API-only generation, RAG, fine-tuning, agents, deterministic rules, or a simpler integration.

 4. Design review gates.
 Separate draft-only actions from recommendations, approved execution, and any fully automated low-risk action.